Syndric/KeymashThemes/README.md

 Fonts have to be installed through Google Fonts

-Individual download links on userstyles.world can be found in readme in subfolders
+Individual download links on userstyles.world can be found in subfolders